What is Cryptocurrency?

-Cryptocurrency protects the anonymity.
+Cryptocurrency protects anonymity.
 Terrorists are capitalizing on it the most these days.
 Thus, governments are trying to impose some regulatory measures on it.
 Which practically creates a conflict.

 It is believed that, in 2030, 1 out of 4 men would embrace cryptocurrency for their transactions.
-But the fluctuating price would still remain to exist.
+But the fluctuating price would remain to exist.
 This is a concerning matter for economists around the world.

 You need storage before anything else.
 Meaning, you need a wallet to store your cryptocurrency.
 Which is available for free online.
 That would, however, demand a percentage when you withdraw or purchase something.